 As you enter you would be forgiven if you though you had just entered a very exclusive restaurant rather than a buffet!
 If you can, always go to the brighter rooms at the end which enjoy huge windows overlooking the tropical water gardens (leading to their beach, a real beach they created, and other pools).
 When we are there we often feel as if we’re dining at a high-class tropical resort, furnished in a rather elegant colonial style.
 This was particularly the case in the ‘glorious days’ when Mandalay Bay was a highly exclusive, expensive resort.

 The service (Mandalay Bay buffet review): usually good.
 But, all the gorgeous and generous trimmings we used to receive when simply asking for a pot of tea are no longer served.
 They used to have freshly squeezed orange juice, though these days all Vegas buffets seem to prefer concentrate (when you are lucky); however, the Cosmopolitan breakfast buffet does serve freshly squeezed juices in the morning, mixed with water).

-Food in a nutshell: Chicken and pork meat lovers will find a large range of options (fish lovers will be disappointed).
-Vegetarians will like the salad bar with artichokes and the well-above-average fruit bar with blueberries and blackberries (a real rarity in Vegas buffets), but nothing else.
+Food in a nutshell: Chicken, chicken and chicken and… More chicken.
+Some pork too… Fish lovers will be disappointed.
+Vegetarians and healthy eaters may like the salad bar with artichokes and the well-above-average fruit bar with blueberries and blackberries (a real rarity in Vegas buffets), but nothing else.
 Breakfast serves the best French toast I’ve eaten in Las Vegas (buffets).
 They serve it as ‘sticks’; delicious.